cake-tech/cakewallet-guides/docs/cryptos/litecoin.md

 {: .friendly}
 Intoduced in version 4.20.0

+{: .note}
+MWEB is only available on iOS and Android platforms

 MWEB (MimbleWimble Extension Block) is an addition to the Litecoin blockchain that runs parallel on an extension block, using the MimbleWimble protocol.

 MWEB provides extra privacy through **Confidential Transactions**, **Stealth addresses**, and **CoinJoins**

 ### Setup

-In order to start using MWEB, tap "Enable" on the MWEB card prompt.
+In order to start using MWEB, tap `Enable` on the MWEB card prompt.
 You will receive a notice about data usage, and the time it will take to download the needed data to use MWEB.

 {: .note}
-You will only need to download this data for MWEB once, regardless of how many Litecoin wallets you have.
+You will only need to download this data for MWEB once, regardless of how many Litecoin wallets you have

 [![MWEB Scanning](./mweb-prompt.png){:width="32%"}](./mweb-prompt.png)
 [![MWEB Notice](./warning.png){:width="32%"}](./warning.png)